stoplightio/prism/CONTRIBUTING.md

 …then try again.
 If it does not work, you can blame Vincenzo and write him.

+3. VS Code complains that it cannot find `@stoplight/prism-*` package

+Run `yarn build` - this will generate the `lib` folders in each of the packages.

 ## Creating an issue

 We want to keep issues in this repo focused on bug reports and feature requests.